DorkHelmet/rankingsystems/README.md

 20 RPs for wins and -5 RPs for loss, this is very generous, for every win you can loose 4 times without really loosing your progress.

 ### Disciple
-20 RPs for wins and -10 RPs for loss, for every win you can loose twice, competition will get more fierce here but players will still feel they are making progress and climbing.
+20 RPs for wins and -10 RPs for loss, for every win you can lose twice, competition will get fiercer here, but players will still feel they are making progress and climbing.

 ### Primus
-To progress in primus requires a larger than 50% win rate, this is where it gets challanging.
+To progress in primus requires a larger than 50%-win rate, this is where it gets challenging.

 ### Legendary
-In legendary you no longer use RPs, but start using raw ELO (or whichever type of ranking system is used) to represent a users standing.
-Leaderboard shows the ELO raiting (as the current leaderboard). if ELO is used, everyone starts with rating of 1200, use sliding K factor (1000-1500 = 30, 1501-1750 = 25, 1751 - 2000 = 22, 2001-2250 = 20, 2251 - 2500 = 18, 2500+ = 15).
+In legendary you no longer use RPs but start using raw ELO (or whichever type of ranking system is used) to represent a user's standing.
+Leaderboard shows the ELO rating (as the current leaderboard). if ELO is used, everyone starts with a rating of 1200, use sliding K factor (1000-1500 = 30, 1501-1750 = 25, 1751 - 2000 = 22, 2001-2250 = 20, 2251 - 2500 = 18, 2500+ = 15).
 Not possible to go below 1000 ELO.

 ### Promotion & Demotions

 #### Promotion
-Once a player goes past 100 RP for a level they are promoted to the next level (possible tier promation, if it was Level 1).
-Each promation the player will autoamtically get 5 RP in the new level.
+Once a player goes past 100 RP for a level they are promoted to the next level (possible tier promotion, if it was Level 1).
+Each promotion the player will automatically get 5 RP in the new level.

 #### Demotion
 While a season is ongoing a player cannot be demoted to a lower tier, if the player is at 0 RP at a Level 3, loosing again will not change anything.
-A player start each level with 5 RPs, if a player loose a game and would end up with 0 or less than 0 RPs he will have 0 RPs for that level.
+A player starts each level with 5 RPs, if a player loses a game and ends up with 0 or less than 0 RPs, he will have 0 RPs for that level.
 A level demotion will only happen on the second loss while having 0 RPs. e.g.
-* Player A at level Primus 2, has 5 RPs, he looses a game, he will now be at Primus 2, with 0 RP, he looses again, but because it was the first loss at RP 0 there was no demotion, but if the player loose again the player will be demoted to Primus 3.
+* Player A at level Primus 2, has 5 RPs, he loses a game, he will now be at Primus 2, with 0 RP, he loses again, but because it was the first loss at RP 0 there was no demotion, but if the player loose again the player will be demoted to Primus 3.

 ### Match Making